Error correction code: Method

 ECC is accomplished by adding redundancy to the transmitted information using an algorithm.
 A redundant bit may be a complicated function of many original information bits.
 The original information may or may not appear literally in the encoded output; codes that include the unmodified input in the output are systematic, while those that do not are non-systematic.

 A simplistic example of ECC is to transmit each data bit three times, which is known as a (3,1) repetition code.
-Through a noisy channel, a receiver might see eight versions of the output, see table below.
+Through a noisy channel, a receiver might see eight versions of the output; see the table below.